-You must ‘phone us to make an appointment if you wish to visit a deceased person in chapel or if you need to come to make funeral arrangements.
-We are trying to protect different households from coming into contact with each other on our premises.
+You must ‘phone us to make an appointment if you wish to come to make funeral arrangements or to visit a deceased person in chapel.
+We are trying to prevent different households from coming in to contact with each other on our premises.
 Our doors are all locked and will only be opened for people that we are expecting, so please don’t just show up !

-Whether you are coming to our premises to make arrangements, or to visit a chapel, or to pay a bill, please only come 2 at time and remember to maintain the suggested social distance whilst here.
+Whether you are coming to our premises to make arrangements, or to visit a chapel, or to pay a bill, please only come 2 at a time and remember to social distance whilst here.

-Our fees for a good number of the funerals that we do are £2,100.00 for a ‘Severn’ coffin with all our services, including professional embalming but without a limousine or £2,295.00 with a limousine.
-For cremation the smarter ‘Mersey’ coffin is popular and for a burial many choose the ‘Lune’; Willow coffins are becoming increasingly popular too for both burial cremation.
-The fees charged by the crematorium, doctors, and a minister will add about £1,150.00 on top of our fees
+Our fees for a good number of the funerals that we do are £2,100.00 for a smart ‘Severn’ coffin with all of our services including care of the deceased and use of a private chapel of rest but without a limousine, or £2,295.00 with a limousine.
+A second limousine would cost £195.00.
+For a cremation the upgraded ‘Mersey’ coffin is popular and for a burial many choose the oak ‘Lune’; willow coffins are being increasingly chosen for both burial and cremation.
+Funerals can of course be more expensive or less expensive depending upon the choices and arrangements that you make.
+The fees charged by the crematorium, doctors and clergy will add about £1,150.00 on top of our fees.

 Please feel free to call us for any further advice or help.